corrode/corrode.github.io/content/blog/illegal-state.md

 series = "Idiomatic Rust"
 +++

-If you worked with Rust for a while, you probably heard the phrase *"making illegal states unrepresentable"*.
+If you've worked with Rust for a while, you've probably heard the phrase "making illegal states unrepresentable".
 It's a phrase that's often used when people praise Rust's type system.
 But what exactly does it mean?
 And how can you apply it to your own code?

 ## What is illegal state?

-Imagine we're writing a application which manages a list of users.
+Imagine we're writing a application that manages a list of users.

 ```rust
 struct User {